Morsel/morsel-api/doc/API-Docs.md

 <br />

 ## GET `/users/:id|:username/morsels` - User Morsels
-Returns the Morsels created by or tagged with the User with the specified `user_id` or `user_username`.
+Returns the published Morsels created by or tagged with the User with the specified `user_id` or `user_username`.

 __Request Behaviors__
 * [Timeline Pagination](#timeline-pagination)